zdravkov/kendo-docs/api/web/treeview.md

 ##### referenceNode `jQuery`

-The node that will be preceed the newly-appended node.
+The node that will precede the newly-appended node.

 #### Example